 Music Forums with Dr Robert Taub

-Join us for a new addition to Musica Viva series: The Arts Institute’s Music Forums – live-streamed musical evenings featuring performances and informal conversations with Dr Robert Taub, Music Director at The Arts Institute and guests.
+Join us for a series of interesting live-streamed musical evenings featuring performances and informal conversations with Dr Robert Taub, Music Director at The Arts Institute and guests.

 Some Call It Home (Trailer)